 The BRAVE program is an online self-help program that contains both resources and information for children, teenagers and their parents.
 It is designed specifically to help young people with anxiety overcome their worries and improve the quality of their lives.

 Mindspot has free, structured eight-week courses for Australian adults with stress, worry, anxiety, low mood or depression, post-traumatic stress, and obsessive compulsive behaviours.
-Users have access to assessment with therapist feedback, an 8-week online or postal therapy course supported by telephone or email guidance from a therapist, and help finding local services.
+Users have access to assessment with therapist feedback, an online course supported by telephone or email guidance from a therapist, and help finding local services.

 MyCompass is a free resource for all people with a focus on building resilience and good mental health providing tips and exercises to maintain good mental health.
 There are also modules on mild to moderate stress, anxiety and depression.

 THIS WAY UP